OCSDB/ics4u-coding-challenge-zachtb/README.md

 * Z4=Z32+C

 ### Sets
 A set in math is a collection of objects (ex.
-People, letters, numbers, etc...).
+People, letters, numbers, etc...) where order and repetition do not matter.
+The Julia set is a set of point/coordinates on the complex plane within a certain range.

 ### Pixels
 In its broadest terms, a pixel is a mappable position, for example, on a screen.
 To map this position, we use computer science.
 So, relating this idea back to the Mandelbrot Set and the Julia Sets, we can see that a pixel is made up from the ‘A’ and the ‘B’ values of the ‘C’ value.
 Remember that the complex plane is this: